Ujima Academy

 traditional African customs.
 This year, 2025, will be the inaugural celebration of the program at

 Metropolitan Baptist Church.
-The youth in the program will be referred to as “Mwanafunzi” which
+The youth in the program will be referred to as

 means student or learner in Swahili.
 The sessions are conducted by men and women of the church and

-composed of two groups: “Kentake” for the young females and Adigun Nkosi for the young males.
+The program is composed of two groups: “Kentake” (ken-tah-kay) which means Nubian Queen in the Kush, for the young females and

 Program Objectives